 How to Make Glorious Soothing Lavender Salve (Smells Amazing and Has Multiple Uses!)

-Mmmmm.....
-Fields of lavender flowers are so beautiful!
+Fields of lavender….Doesn’t that vision conjure up complete joy and relaxation?
 I love looking at pictures of lavender flowers growing in fields, and maybe one day I'll get to see that in person.
 I live in a desert with some truly heinous soil, and growing lavender is just a dream in my mind.
 BUT!
 I sure can make lavender salve!
 It's a lovely, soft salve with tons of uses, and it smells heavenly.
 Keep reading for my easy recipe and ways to use this salve for beauty and health!

-FTC Disclosure: This article contains affiliate links, and if you click through and make any kind of purchase, I may receive a small commission at no extra cost to you.
+FTC Disclosure: This article contains affiliate links, and if you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.